Ruby on Rails Data Migration Best Practices for Smooth Database Updates

 data_migrate

 One of Rails's most popular gems for handling data migrations is the data_migrate gem.
-This gem extends the Rails migration system to support data migrations, offering a standardized way to manage data changes.
+This gem, a popular choice for Ruby on Rails development services, extends the Rails migration system to support data migrations, offering a standardized way to manage data changes.
+The key features include:

 • Separate directory for data migrations: The data_migrate gem creates a dedicated directory for data migrations (db/data).
 This separation helps maintain a clear distinction between schema and data changes.